Camp 4 is currently on reservations which release one week in advance. There are no first come, first served sites and there is no lottery this year.

 Parking is available adjacent to the campground (approximately 100-300 yards away).
 A parking permit is required from spring through fall.
 You will receive a free parking permit upon check-in.

-You must successfully secure a reservation to stay at Camp 4.
+You must have a reservation to stay at Camp 4 from May 21 through September 30, 2023.
 No first come, first served sites are available.

 Your reservation will be forfeited if you do not check in by 8:30 a.m. the morning after your arrival date.

 Reservation holders check-in on the reserved date between 8:30 a.m.
 PDT and 4:30 p.m.
 PDT at the Camp 4 kiosk.
 You may occupy your campsite(s) after 12:00 p.m.
 PDT.
 If you arrive after 4:30 p.m.
 PDT, check the kiosk window for your campsite assignment.
 If you arrive after the Camp 4 kiosk has closed, you must check-in by 8:30 a.m.
 PDT the following morning.

 It may be possible to extend your stay depending on availability and stay limits.
 Please check with the Ranger at the kiosk ASAP about extending your stay.

 Checkout is 12:00 p.m.
 PDT.

 Proper food storage is mandatory at Camp 4.
 No food or scented items allowed in vehicles or tents; you must secure these items in the food storage locker provided at your site.
 Locker dimensions are 35"Dx43"Wx28"H. Deposit garbage in bear-proof dumpsters.

 Between May 1 and September 15, the stay limit at Camp 4 is 7 nights.